Eating Disorders, Nutrition and Brain Plasticity

 We are examining the added effect of a medication, d-cycloserine, which has been implicated in enhanced learning in exposure treatments for anxiety disorders—in mirror exposure for body image disturbance in individuals with eating disorders.

-- Method: Baseline/psychiatric assessment, Psychoeducational session, 4-week mirror exposure treatment and administration of placebo/study drug, and 1 month follow up
+This study will involve 6 sessions with a therapist: baseline/psychiatric assessment, psychoeducational session, 4-week mirror exposure treatment and administration of placebo/study drug, and a 1 month follow up visit.

 We are examining whether or not incorporating acceptance-based mirror exposure (A-MET) into standard treatment for eating disorders enhances treatment outcome.

-- Method: The study has a randomize-the-mediator design, in which participants undergo randomization at two different timepoints.
+This study has a randomize-the-mediator design, in which participants undergo randomization at two different time-points.
+Participation will consist of the following:

 - Phase I: Randomization into Cognitive Behavioral Therapy-Enhanced (CBT-E) or Cognitive Behavioral Therapy- Guided Self-Help (CBT-GSH) for 10 weeks